thomaseleff/AutoEq-Device-Manager/README.md

 # Usage
 Configuring and running the AutoEq Device Manager.

-## Configuring eq_profiles.json
+## Configuring AutoEq Equalizer Profiles
-eq_profiles.json contains the user-configured names of your audio devices and the corresponding URL path to the Parametric EQ profiles from [AutoEq/results](https://github.com/jaakkopasanen/AutoEq/tree/master/results).
-Any number of devices and profiles can be configured within eq_profiles.json.
+AutoEq equalizer profiles can be provided within autoeq_config.json, which contains the user-configured names of your audio devices and the corresponding URL path to the Parametric EQ profiles from [AutoEq/results](https://github.com/jaakkopasanen/AutoEq/tree/master/results).
+Any number of devices and profiles can be configured within autoeq_config.json.
 The AutoEq Device Manager will validate all URL paths to ensure they source valid parametric EQ profiles and will download the profiles automatically into the /config sub-directory.
 Default sub-directory below.

    ```
    C:/Program Files/EqualizerAPO/config
    ```
-To modify eq_profiles.json,
+To modify autoeq_config.json,
-1. Open eq_profiles.json in a text editor.
+1. Open autoeq_config.json in a text editor.
-2. Modify existing entries or add new entries in or to eq_profiles.json for all audio devices you wish to specify unique Parametric EQ profiles for through Equalizer APO.
+2. Modify existing entries or add new entries in or to autoeq_config.json for all audio devices you wish to specify unique Parametric EQ profiles for through Equalizer APO.
 3. Each entry requires two parameters, "device" and "parametricConfig", to be assigned values.
 Each parameter is described below.
    - device: Quoted string for the user-provided name of the audio device.
 Not required to match the name of the device from [AutoEq/results](https://github.com/jaakkopasanen/AutoEq/tree/master/results).
    - parametricConfig: Quoted string for the URL path to the Raw Parametric EQ profile from [AutoEq/results](https://github.com/jaakkopasanen/AutoEq/tree/master/results).
 This **MUST** be the URL path to a **Parametric** EQ profile pointing directly to the **Raw** file.
 Example URL path to the Parametric EQ profile for Sennheiser HD 600 below.